jacoporepossi/Pawn2Queen/README.md

     ```bash
     pip install .
     ```
-    If you are planning to develop or contribute or make changes to the codebase, install the package in editable mode, using the -e flag.
-This allows you to make changes to the code without needing to reinstall the package every time:
+    If you plan to develop or contribute, install the package in editable mode:
     ```bash
     pip install -e .
     ```

 4. Set up the configuration file to use Stockfish as the chess engine:
-    - Download the Stockfish binary from the official website.
+    - Download the Stockfish binary from the [official website](https://stockfishchess.org/download/).
     - Rename `config.template.yaml` to `config.yaml`
     - Update the `config.yaml` file in the root directory with the path to the Stockfish binary.
 For example:
     ```yaml